- Spend time with them

 - See yourself as part of their support team

-- Understand how depression is affecting their daily life
+- Understand how depression or anxiety is affecting their daily life

 - Help the person to recognise and find ways of dealing with things that are worrying them

 - Help and encourage them to lead a healthy life, to exercise and to do things they enjoy

 - Support and encourage them to keep getting whatever support or treatment is offered

 - Take any thoughts of suicide seriously – it’s okay to talk about it.
 Don’t leave someone alone if they feel unsafe.
 Contact a health care provider or a crisis phone line.

 - Tell them to 'snap out of it' or 'harden up'.
 People cannot 'will' themselves better from moderate or severe depression

 - Encourage excess alcohol and drug use as a coping strategy - it can make things worse